rust-lang/blog.rust-lang.org/_posts/2015-04-10-Fearless-Concurrency.md

   guaranteed safe in Rust**.

-All of these benefits come out of Rust's ownership model, and in fact locks, channels, lock-fee data structures and so on are defined in libraries, not the core language.
+All of these benefits come out of Rust's ownership model, and in fact locks, channels, lock-free data structures and so on are defined in libraries, not the core language.
 That means that Rust's approach to concurrency is *open ended*: new libraries can embrace new paradigms and catch new bugs, just by adding APIs that use Rust's ownership